JustMoradz/Shelter/README.md

 # Shelter Management System 🐾

 A **backend-only application** designed to manage a shelter for cats and dogs.
-This project demonstrates a robust and scalable implementation using modern technologies.
+This project can be used by everyone that wants to create a platfrom to manage Shelters! :)
 ---

 ## **Features**